 Groovy and Java Strings

-I am totally a newbie when it comes to Groovy, and when using it a bit of for our CI (Jenkins), I stumbled upon the non-intuitive difference between a Groovy and a Java String.
+I am completely new to Groovy, and while using it a bit for our CI (Jenkins), I stumbled upon the non-intuitive difference between a Groovy and a Java String.

 Some code